Tomato Beef Stew is an easy weeknight dinner that’s full of flavor! Hearty, comforting, and great with a piece of crusty bread for dipping!

 - ½ yellow onion diced

 - 3 garlic cloves minced

 - 24 ounces pasta sauce (I used Ragu Chunky Sauteed Onion & Garlic)

 - 2 large carrots peeled and rough chopped

 - 5 red potatoes cut into bite-sized pieces

 - Salt and pepper

-- Heat oil in a large pot over medium-high heat.
-Add your beef and cook until browned on all sides, about 5 minutes.
+- Heat oil in a large pot over medium heat.
+Add beef and cook until browned on all sides, about 5 minutes.

-- Remove the meat from the post and set aside in a bowl.
-Add the garlic and onion to the pot.
-Cook until the onions are soft, about 4 to 6 minutes) stirring often to prevent the garlic from burning.
+- Remove meat from the pot and set aside in a bowl.
+Add garlic and onion to the pot.
+Cook until the onions are soft, about 4 to 6 minutes.
+Stir often to prevent the garlic from burning.

-- Add the meat back to the pot and sprinkle everything with flour.
-Stir until well combined and cook for 1 minute.
+- Add meat back to the pot and sprinkle flour over meat and veggies.
+Stir until coated and cook for 1 minute.

-- Pour in the Ragu pasta sauce and vegetable stock.
-Stir to combine until the sauce is thinned out.
-Add your potatoes and carrots, and stir to combine.
+- Pour in the pasta sauce and beef broth, and stir to combine.
+Add your potatoes and carrots, then give one more stir.

 - Cover and simmer over medium heat for about 1 hour.
-Stir ever 20 minutes or so.
+Stirring every 20 minutes.